BurgosNY/commissioned/rt-apps-meteor/hhh/README.md

 Code listing for [tests4geeks.com](http://tests4geeks.com/blog) post.

-To run the sample, makes sure meteor is installed an do:
+To run the sample, makes sure meteor is installed and do:

 ```bash